- For international students, go to Admissions for International (F-1 Visa) Programs and Services.

 - For Registered Nursing, Physical Therapist Assistant, and Respiratory Therapist programs, go to Health Sciences Programs.

-All new students are expected to participate in each of the following matriculation components unless they meet an exception listed.
+All new students are expected to participate in each of the following matriculation components, unless they meet an exception.

 Step 1 – Apply for Admission - Apply online via WebAdvisor

-- Students may sign up for a WebAdvisor account once the student ID number is received.
+- Students need to sign up for a WebAdvisor account once the Student ID Number is received.
 A WebAdvisor account is necessary to register, add, drop, waitlist, and pay for classes online.

 - Residency and visa information for students who are not U.S.citizens must be submitted to the Office of Admissions and Records on the Fremont campus or the Student Services Center on the Newark campus.